 6. Continuous Improvement: Safety protocols and procedures should be regularly reviewed to identify areas for improvement.
 Soliciting feedback from employees, conducting safety audits, and staying updated on best practices can help in continuously improving the safety culture within the organisation.

-By implementing these strategies, organizations can create a culture of safety awareness and responsibility that becomes ingrained in the work culture.
+By implementing these strategies, organisations can create a culture of safety awareness and responsibility that becomes ingrained in the work culture.
 Prioritising safety not only protects employees from harm but also contributes to a more productive and positive work environment.
 Ultimately, a strong safety culture benefits both the employees and the organisation as a whole.